Stock Option Investing - Stock Option Trading Stock Option Newsletter - Stock Option Advice - Learn Options Trading

 • review the notes quarterly to improve your process

-• use "My Portfolio" and the Notes/Stop Limits feature of the Profit/Loss Portfolios to manage these processes
+• use My Portfolio and the Notes & Alerts to manage and document these processes

 PowerTip #3

-Its all in the strike price
+It's all in the strike price

 PowerTip #4